School Construction Assistance Program (SCAP)

 - Understand the D-Forms and the Project Approval Schedule

 - Long-range plans: A list of approved Study and Survey grants.

-- Project Release 2020: A list of past and current projects that received or are currently receiving state funding assistance.
+- Recent Project Releases: List of past projects that received or are currently receiving state funding assistance.

 - Summary of average square foot cost for construction at time of bid.